 At Daasity, we love RFM and automate it for our brands, so we wanted to put together a complete guide to walk through what it is and what makes it so powerful.

 What is RFM Analysis?

-RFM analysis allows eCommerce brands to segment and rank their customers by value over a time period, using three dimensions: Recency (how recently someone purchased), Frequency (how frequently someone purchased), and Monetary (how much they spent).
-In short, RFM analysis shows who your best and worst customers are—and everyone in between.
+RFM analysis allows consumer brands to segment and rank their customers by value over a time period, using three dimensions: Recency (how recently someone purchased), Frequency (how frequently someone purchased), and Monetary (how much they spent, on average).

 These three dimensions are key, as they correspond to core pillars of customer behavior.